 Form a small riding group

 You’re not alone when it comes to being motivated in the winter to hop on the bike.
-So, in order to keep pedaling year-round, find others who are in the same boat as you.
+So, to keep pedaling year-round, find others in the same boat as you.

-Form a small riding group that commits to at least a couple of rides per week.
+Form a small riding group that commits to at least a couple of weekly rides.
 These rides don’t have to be hardcore hill climbs or time trials.
-Treat them as an opportunity to simply get your heart rates up and enjoy time with a friend or two.
+Treat them as an opportunity to get your heart rates up and enjoy time with a friend or two.

 If you’re already in a cycling club or group that essentially shuts down during the winter, reach out to some of your club mates and see if they’re interested in joining your small riding group.